-You have been taking high-stakes exams your whole life, and here you are studying for the boards in preparation for the Board Certification or Maintenance of Certification exam, just as nervous as ever.
+You have been taking high-stakes exams your whole life, and here you are preparing for the Board Certification or Maintenance of Certification exam, probably just as nervous as ever.
 That’s natural!
-Failing the exam can have repercussions, and you don’t want to have to retake it.
+But knowing how to study for the boards and avoiding mistakes is crucial.
+After all, failing the exam can have repercussions, and you don’t want to have to retake it.

 1. Believing that being good at a subject is a matter of inborn talent rather than hard work

 Have you always been strong in certain topics?
 Do you tell yourself that your success is a result of your inborn intelligence and natural skill?
 Conversely, have you told yourself you’re just “bad” at something and no matter what you do, it will always be hard for you?
 Well, this line of thought is hurting your ability to learn and improve your performance.
 Studies show that people who think that ability is innate tend not to work hard or persevere.
 On the contrary, a growth mindset — the belief that intelligence is not fixed and can be developed—is a strong predictor of achievement.

 With the limited time you have to prepare for your board exam, it would be nice if learning new things (and reminding yourself of things you once knew by heart) were a quick process.
 However, if you want to understand the learning material and remember it, you need to be prepared to spend some time on it.

 3. Thinking that knowledge is composed of isolated facts

 Less seasoned learners try to memorize items independent of their relationships with interrelated concepts.
 Reading through a textbook and underlining important nuggets may make you feel like you’re learning, but looking over those terms later will not help you synthesize information coherently — and will not be useful in retrieving knowledge in the real world.